-Firefox developer edition is specially built for Web developers that comes preloaded with many web developers tools such as WebIDE and Valence which allows developers to debug other browsers and apps directly from within Firefox developer edition.
+Firefox developer edition is specially built for Web developers that comes preloaded with many web developers tools such as WebIDE and Valence which allows developers to debug other browsers and apps directly from within the Firefox developer edition.
 And by using the Developer Edition, you also gain access to tools and platform features at least 12 weeks before they reach the main Firefox release channel.

 The developer edition of Firefox is available for most of operating systems like Windows, Linux, and MAC OS.
 And the latest edition includes a “next-generation CSS engine, “the entire suite of “Firefox DevTools,” a “Shapes Editor,” “Fonts Panel,” and much more!
-Here this post we go through steps to install Firefox developer edition on Ubuntu, Debian, and Linux.
+Here this post we go through steps to install the Firefox developer edition on Ubuntu, Debian, and Linux.

 Uninstall Traditional Firefox

 Before we begin, install the firefox dev edition, first uninstall the Traditional firefox installation to avoid conflict.

 Firefox Developer edition can be downloaded for Linux at this link.
 Once downloaded, extract the downloaded “tar.bz2” file and move it to the home folder with the file manager.

 launch a terminal window by pressing Ctrl + Alt + T, or by browsing for it.

 Now access Download folder using CD ~/Downloads Then run tar command tar -xvf firefox-*.tar.bz2 to extract the TarBZ2 archive